Identity Theft Recovery

 Not every identity theft case ends in a lawsuit, but many do.
 Litigation usually becomes necessary when financial companies and consumer reporting agencies simply fail to do the right thing.
 Seemingly simple things, like being notified of fraudulent charges due to identity theft, that should have a relatively straightforward solution, become prolonged and painful battles.

 Knowing when, how, and who to sue is everything.
-Here’s how we help you:
+Here’s what an identity theft lawyer knows:

 1. We know the law.
-We know the laws that protect you and how to go after these careless mega-corporations using every possible legal option available.
+We know the laws that protect you and how to go after these careless banking, credit, and reporting companies using every possible legal option available.

 2. We know the problems.
-We’ve seen, heard, and handled every type of consumer reporting error and put our full knowledge and resources into everything we do.
+We’ve seen, heard, and handled every type of consumer financial and reporting error and put our full knowledge and resources into everything we do.

 3. We know the tricks.
 We know the tactics used by these companies to delay doing anything to fix financial or reporting mistakes.
-They’d rather convince you it’s a lost cause.
-We know otherwise.
+They’d rather convince you it’s a lost cause, but we know otherwise.

-4. We provide legal guidance.
+4. We know what you need to win.
 We help you gather necessary data and evidence, craft and file legally sound disputes, and advise you of your rights and best practices along the way.

-6. We get you money.
-If you’ve been harmed by errors and bad data and you’re entitled to compensation, we know how to maximize it.
+6. We know how to get you money.
+If you’ve been harmed by financial and credit reporting errors and bad data, you may be entitled to compensation, and we know how to maximize it.

 • review your credit reports for free